Skip to content

 • The request timeout is adjustable by passing timeout in the request options.
 By default it uses a timeout of 5 minutes.

-• By default from_timestamp is set to current timestamp - 5 seconds.
+• By default it returns emails in the last 15 minutes.
 This ensures that only new emails are returned.
-Without this, older emails would also be returned, potentially disrupting you if you were waiting for a specific email.
 This can be overriden by passing the from_timestamp parameter (from_timestamp: 0 will disable filtering by email age).

 js